DigitalPublishingToolkit/Money-Lab-Reader/md/4_1-Haiven_Max.md

 Bello, Walden. *Capitalism’s Last Stand?: Deglobalization in the Age of Austerity*, London: Zed, 2013.

 Beuys, Joseph et al. *What Is Money?
-A Discussion*, West Hoathly, UK:
+A Discussion*, West Hoathly: Clairview, 2010.
-Clairview, 2010.

 Bishop, Claire. *Artificial Hells: Participatory Art and the Politics of Spectatorship*, London and New York: Verso, 2012.